Chase Freedom Rise® review

 discontinued_disclaimer

-Both the card_name and the card_name cards are similar in one way - they aren't aimed at somebody who has excellent credit.
-Chase Freedom Rise is marketed to people new to credit, and card_name is aimed at people who have fair credit - so they may be an experienced credit card user, but perhaps their credit score has been banged up over the years.
+Both the card_name and the card_name cards are similar in one way – they aren’t aimed at somebody who has excellent credit. card_name is marketed to people new to credit, and card_name is aimed at people who have fair credit – so they may be an experienced credit card user, but perhaps their credit score has been banged up over the years.

 Frequently asked questions